 No cure currently exists but research suggests a small percentage of ash trees are resistant, and that this resistance is strongly inherited by future generations.
 It is likely that these few resistant trees will be the means of future survival and spread.

 6.)
 If I visit the wood will I spread the disease to my garden at home?

 Current research suggests that spreading the disease on clothing or footwear is a low risk, but cannot be completely ruled out.

 7.)
 Can the disease be spread on my clothes and boots etc?
 How do I stop it?

 See above, and we advise that once you have left the wood, clean your clothes and boots of organic material as best you can, though we repeat, spread in this way is very low risk.

 8.)
 I have seen contractors working on the wood, what are they doing?
 Will they spread the disease?

 We regularly use contractors to undertake woodland management.
-At Gamlingay Wood contractors are felling trees as part of the conservation management plan; the felling will maintain the reserve’s value for wildlife.
+At some reserves contractors are felling trees as part of the conservation management plan; the felling will maintain the reserve’s value for wildlife.
 We have agreed with the contractor a working method to reduce the risk of transmitting the disease to other sites.